Jiu Jitsu Club

 Jitsu: minimum effort, maximum effect

-3 skills this sport will give you:
+8 things this sport is bound to give you:

 Training times & venues